RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

 In this part of the project we will:

--  Review the structure of a web page
--  Review the CSS Query selector language
--  Learn to use the requests module to get data from the web into our program
--  Learn about the Beautiful Soup package for scraping data from a webpage
+-  Learn about using web apis for data gathering
+-  Use a web api to get data that maps country codes to country numbers
 -  Learn how to add columns to a data frame using the ``map`` function.
    And possibly learn to use a lambda function if you’ve never used one before.